Ryan McCartan

-McCartan starred as Brad Majors in the 2016 Fox musical television film The Rocky Horror Picture Show: Let's Do the Time Warp Again.
-He also played the recurring role of Diggie Smalls on the Disney Channel sitcom Liv and Maddie (2013-2017).
+On screen, McCartan starred as Brad Majors in the 2016 Fox musical television film The Rocky Horror Picture Show: Let's Do the Time Warp Again.
+He also played the recurring role of Diggie Smalls on the Disney Channel sitcom Liv and Maddie (2013–2017).

 Early life

-McCartan was born Ryan Jerome McCartan on June 14, 1993, in Excelsior, Minnesota and graduated from Minnetonka High School in 2011 where he had been part of the Minnetonka Theatre.
-His father, Conn McCartan, was the principal at Eden Prairie High School in Eden Prairie, Minnesota until his retirement in June 2023.
+McCartan was born on June 14, 1993, in Excelsior, Minnesota, and graduated from Minnetonka High School in 2011 where he had been part of the Minnetonka Theatre.
+His father, Conn McCartan, was the principal at Eden Prairie High School in Eden Prairie, Minnesota, until his retirement in June 2023.

 Career

-McCartan began his career with a minor part in the stage version of Disney's High School Musical in 2007.
+McCartan began his career with a minor part in the stage version of High School Musical in 2007.
 In 2011 he starred in the titular role in Minnesota's first regional production of The Phantom of the Opera.
 That same year, he won Best Performance by an Actor at the Jimmy Awards, given out by The Broadway League to the top performers in high school musical productions.

-McCartan originated the role of Jason Dean in the original Off-Broadway cast of the musical Heathers, which ran from March through August 2014.
-He previously played the role in the 2013 world premiere of the musical in Los Angeles.
+McCartan originated the role of Jason Dean in the original off-Broadway cast of the musical Heathers, from March through August 2014.
+He previously played the role in the 2013 premiere of the musical in Los Angeles.
 In July 2013, McCartan began playing the recurring role of Diggie on the Disney Channel comedy Liv and Maddie.
-He was in the show until the finale, which aired on March 24, 2017.
+He remained on the show until its finale on March 24, 2017.

 In 2015, he starred in the direct-to-video film R.L.
 Stine's Monsterville: Cabinet of Souls.
-In May 2015, Dove Cameron announced that she and McCartan were officially forming a pop duo and would be releasing their first original song.
-In September 2015, they announced their group's name would be The Girl and the Dreamcatcher, and their first video was released in October 2015.
+In 2015, Dove Cameron and McCartan formed a pop duo called The Girl and the Dreamcatcher, and their first video was released in October 2015.
 The pair broke up in October 2016.

 In 2016 McCartan was cast in the lead role of Brad Majors in the 2016 Fox musical television film The Rocky Horror Picture Show: Let's Do the Time Warp Again.

+In mid-2018 he originated the lead role of Eddie Corbin in the new musical Mutt House at the Kirk Douglas Theatre.
 On September 11, 2018, McCartan made his Broadway debut as Fiyero in the musical Wicked.
-He remained with the show until May 12, 2019, where Jessica Vosk also played her final performance as Elphaba.
+He remained with the show until May 12, 2019.